Skip to content

 template: string

-The name of the template or the ID of a custom template.
-See the custom templates section for more information.
+The name of the template or the ID of a branded template.
+See the branded templates section for more information.

 For options, see the Get All Templates endpoint.